envision-projects/envision-projects.github.io/content/embedded/blynk-wifi-tutorial.md

-garage door opener placeholder - ming
+# Signing up

+Go to the [blynk website](https://blynk.io/) and make an account

 # Making a new Project in Blynk software

 ## Create new template

 On the left hand side, navigate to the template page.
 Once done

 # Uploading to ESP8266

 https://examples.blynk.cc/?board=ESP8266&shield=ESP8266%20WiFi&example=GettingStarted%2FBlynkBlink

 # Use cases

 Wifi controlled garage door opener!